Where May Padding Be Required Pals

 Orthopedic Support

-In rehabilitation, padding is used in braces and supports to check that the corrective force is applied to the muscle or joint without causing skin irritation.
-This is often achieved using neoprene or breathable foam layers that provide both compression and cushioning.
+In rehabilitation, padding is used in braces and supports to confirm that the corrective force is applied to the muscle or joint without causing skin irritation.
+This is often achieved using neoprene or breathable foam layers that provide both compression and cushioning Which is the point..

 Padding in Sports and Personal Protective Equipment (PPE)